codevalley/tinyAPI/progress.md

   - Move business logic to service objects or model methods
 - Implement API rate limiting using Redis
 - Set up Docker for consistent development and deployment environments
+- Ensure all team members pull the latest changes and update their local repositories
+- Ensure all team members clone a fresh copy of the repository after history rewrite